getsolus/help-center-docs/docs/organization/core-values.md

 There are a few ways we accomplish this:

+- Use a "stable-rolling" model: Install once and update forever.
-- Not updating packages to new versions just for the sake of having the latest version.
+- Don't update packages to new versions just for the sake of having the latest version.
-- Testing all package updates before pushing them to all users.
+- Test all package updates before pushing them to all users.
-- Being responsive about addressing new issues.
+- Be responsive about addressing new issues.

 All software has bugs, and inevitably, some will slip through the cracks.
 However, we believe that our approach and methodology strike the best balance between having the latest software and having the greatest stability.